VOTING RIGHTS

 This guide is meant to provide a general overview of rapid response outreach and simplify the process.

-State of the South: Voting Rights Under Assault
+Voting Access in the South: Voting Rights Under Assault

 This report documents how voters of color, young voters and those with disabilities have been targeted with repressive laws and policies.